herikaniugu/herikaniugu/README.md

 Hi there 👋

-I'm just a Developer, Designer, Author, and Mentor.
+I'm just a Developer.

 - 👯 I’m looking to collaborate on ...
-Web, App, Game, Fintech, Blockchain & Bot Development.
+Web, App, Game, Blockchain & Bot Development.
 - 💬 Ask me about ...
-Coding, Gaming, Bots, and Cryptocurrency.
+Coding, Gaming, and Cryptocurrency.